Workiva/go-datastructures/README.md

 locks or requiring a quiescent state.
 This allows Ctries to have O(1) iterator creation and clear operations and O(logn) size retrieval.

+#### Dtrie

+A persistent hash trie that dynamically expands or shrinks to provide efficient memory allocation.
+Being persistent, the Dtrie is immutable and any modification yields a new version of the Dtrie rather than changing the original.
+Bitmapped nodes allow for O(log32(n)) get, remove, and update operations.
+Insertions are O(n) and iteration is O(1).

 #### Persistent List

 A persistent, immutable linked list.
 All write operations yield a new, updated